A/N: Hello, awesome readers! Max is back! Let's find out what his game is now . . .

 "I've done a lot of jobs: mechanic, carpenter, maintenance man, valet.
 For a while I worked at a tattoo and piercing joint—got a great discount."
 He smirks.
 "Played baseball and football in high school.
 Never went to college.
 And I entered the system at fourteen because my father was an abusive asshole.
-No mother—she left when I was two."
+My mom died when I was twelve."

 "About what?
 My sucky job prospects due to lack of college degree, no mother, abusive father, or getting lost in the system?"
 He nudges my shoulder.
 "At least now, I don't have to worry about any of that, right?
 Slate wiped clean."

 "I'm sorry for reminding you of it.
 I was just looking for a safe topic of conversation."

 Max laughs bitterly.
 "My life, past and present, is probably off the table as far as safe goes.
 My favorite job had to be mechanic, though.
 I love to tinker and have a gift for figuring out how things work."